19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 (3) In this section —

-“common property” and “limited common property” have the same meanings as in the Building Maintenance and Strata Management Act 2004 (Act 47 of 2004);
+“common property” and “limited common property” have the same meanings as in the Building Maintenance and Strata Management Act (Cap.
+30C);

 “occupier”, in relation to a common area, includes the management corporation or subsidiary management corporation, as the case may be, having control of that common area.